dmbarbour/glas/docs/GlasApps.md

 A viable API:

 * `sys.db.*` -
-  * `scope.*` - a transaction-scoped abstract type describing scope.
+  * `scope.*` - a transaction-scoped abstract data type describing scope.
 Scope is contravariant: a Ref may hold data from the same or larger scope, and may be stored into a Ref of the same or smaller scope.
 If necessary, scopes are enforced dynamically via tagged pointers.
-    * `shared : Scope` - the largest, longest-live scope for state.
-Supports persistent, shared state through a configured database.
-There is one larger scope for RPC calls, excluding db Refs to simplify garbage collection.
+    * `shared : Scope` - the largest, longest-live scope for database Refs.
+Persistent, shared state through a configured database.
     * `runtime : Scope` - the middle scope.
-Supports stateful, process-specific resources, such as open files, network connections, and FFI threads.
+Supports stateful, OS process specific resources, such as open files, network connections, and FFI threads.
     * `transaction : Scope` - the smallest scope.
-Data is implicitly dropped immediately before a transaction commits.
-Together with linear types, transaction vars can enforce remote procedure call *protocols*, where intermediate calls lead to an inconsistent state and closing calls are required before commit.
+Useful for enforcing protocols.
+Commit is blocked if transaction-scoped refs contain linear data.
     * `cmp.eq(Scope, Scope) : Boolean` - returns whether two scopes are the same.
     * `cmp.ge(Scope, Scope) : Boolean` - returns whether the left scope is larger or the same as the right scope.
-  * `var(Scope, Name) : Ref` - returns a named reference in the given scope.
-If this name is not previously in use, we'll initialize Ref with value zero.
-Conversely, a var may be garbage collected if it has value zero and no external Refs.
-The Name should be meaningful text, not overly large, something we can usefully print in a debug view.
+  * `var(Scope, Name) : Ref` - Returns a rooted reference at the given scope.
+If this name is not previously in use, we'll initialize Ref to zero.
+Conversely, a var may be garbage collected if it has value zero and no external Ref.
+Name must be a binary excluding NULL, and should be a short, meaningful text - something we can usefully print in a debug view.
   * `ref.*` - new refs, weak refs, reference equality
     * `new(Scope, Data) : Ref` - obtain a new reference, initially associated with the given data.
 This Ref and associated data may be garbage collected if it becomes unreachable.
     * `scope(Ref) : Scope` - return scope of a given reference
-    * `weak(Ref) : WeakRef` - produces a [weak reference](https://en.wikipedia.org/wiki/Weak_reference).
+    * `weak(Ref) : WeakRef` - returns a [weak reference](https://en.wikipedia.org/wiki/Weak_reference).
 The garbage collector may ignore WeakRefs when determining what can be collected.
 The WeakRef must be fetched to use the associated Ref.
-    * `weak.fetch(WeakRef) : Ref` - obtain the reference associated with a weak reference.
-If the reference has already been collected, this operation will diverge.
-Use reflection API 'sys.refl.db.ref.weak.tryfetch' to fetch without diverging!
+    * `weak.fetch(WeakRef) : Ref` - obtain the strong reference associated with a weak reference.
+If the reference has already been collected, 'fetch' will diverge.
+Use reflection API's 'sys.refl.db.ref.weak.tryfetch' to fetch without diverging!
-    * `weak.cache(Ref, CacheHint) : WeakRef` - integrate manual caching and garbage collection.
-Instead of collecting the WeakRef at first opportunity, the garbage collector will make a heuristic decision based on CacheHint, memory pressure, history of use, and so on.
-Similar to a 'soft' reference in Java.
+    * `weak.cache(Ref, CacheHint) : WeakRef` - integrate manual caching with garbage collection!
+Instead of collecting this WeakRef at first opportunity, the garbage collector will make a heuristic decision based on CacheHint, memory pressure, history of use, and so on.
+Like 'soft' references in Java.
-    * `cmp.eq(Ref, Ref) : Boolean` - reference equality, asks whether two db references are the same.
+    * `cmp.eq(Ref, Ref) : Boolean` - reference equality, asks whether two Refs are the same.
   * `cell.*` - view a ref as a cell containing a single value.
 This is the simplest view, but it doesn't support fine-grained read-write conflict analysis.
     * `get(Ref) : Data` - access full value.
     * `set(Ref, Data)` - modify the value for future access.
     * `swap(Ref, Data) : Data` - get and set, but as one operation.
 Useful with linear types.
     * `swap.ref(Ref, Ref)` - swap two references without observing the data.
     * `copy(Ref, List of Ref)` - copy from one cell to many others without fully observing the data.
 This diverges if the data has a linear type.
   * `slot.*` - a cell containing optional data, i.e. empty or singleton list.
-This is a useful pattern for synchronization of concurrent tasks in some cases, though queues are more flexible.
+This is useful for synchronization of some concurrent tasks.
     * `take(Ref) : Data` - if cell has a singleton list, set the empty list and return the data.
 Otherwise diverge.
     * `put(Ref, Data)` - if cell has empty list (zero), write singleton list containing Data.
 Otherwise diverge.
     * `move(Ref, Ref)` - 'take' from first Ref and 'put' to the second, without observing the data.